 - RESP Some Final Thoughts was me summing up what had been discussed during the week about using an RESP as a savings vehicle to save for your kids’ education (specifically the previous two posts on this list).

 - Here is a good question, do you want to set up an RESP for your child?
 What is your view on Student Debt, and kids graduating with huge debt loads?
 There are follow-on stories as well Student Debt 2 , and Student Debt Epilogue.
 Wonder what can happen with Student Debt?
 How about when a Student Line of Credit is set up, or is it?

-- Another important point to take into consideration is what type of degree might your child get?
+- Another important point to consider is what type of degree your child might get?
 CO-OP Degrees a Parent Financial Savior points out that if a Child is in a successful CO-OP program they may graduate with money in their pocket (and you might have some in yours too).

 Tuition and School Costs